monknommy/ffly-poem/.aws/README.md

 aws_secret_access_key = YOUR_AWS_KEY
 ```

 config file is not used since serverless doesn't read from it.
-Instead AWS_DEFAULT_REGION env is set for both serverless and boto3.
+Instead FFLY_AWS_REGION env is set for both serverless and boto3.